United Architects of the Philippines: 1970s: Early Legal Ambiguity in the National Building Code

+2000s-2010s: RA9266 and Legal Challenges

 In 2003, UAP entered an agreement with the Philippine Institute of Civil Engineers (PICE) to support each other's legislative initiative and to finally fully segregate the two practices of architects and civil engineers.
 The architects were to give up structural design while the civil engineers will give up architectural design.

 In 2004, Republic Act No. 9266 (RA 9266) was passed.
 It was known as the Architecture Act of 2004.
 It states that the architects shall be the sole professionals with the exclusive privilege to prepare, sign and seal architectural documents.
 PICE contested the decision and filed a bill in Congress seeking to make civil engineers the prime professional for buildings; some architects contested this filing by actively engaging civil engineers in print media to distinguish the two professional practices.

 In 2005, the AAIF led the architects in defeating the 2004 bill filed by civil engineers in the Congress.
 The Department of Public Works and Highways (DPWH) published thrice the 2004 Revised Implementing Rules and Regulations (IRR) of PD 1096, the 1977 National Building Code, which states that only architects shall sign and seal architectural documents.
 PICE then sued the Secretary of DPWH over the matter, and UAP intervened with the case, which is now pending in the Supreme Court.

 In 2007, the newly reconstituted Professional Regulatory Board of Architecture (PRBoA) commenced its active campaign against the perceived illegal practitioners of the architecture profession in the Philippines, including the civil engineers.
 PICE countered by suing the PRBoA Acting Chair in civil court.
 The Regional Trial Court of Manila favored with the architects in 2009 in the 2005 case filed by PICE against the DPWH Secretary, with UAP as the intervenor.
 PRBoA then fled 2 complaints at the Office of the Ombudsman (already consolidated) vs. the DPWH Secretary, 1 Senior DPWH Under Secretary, 1 DPWH Under Secretary, PICE and the publisher of a popular commercial (but intercalated) version of P.D.
 No. 1096 and its 2004 Revised IRR.
 In 2010, the PICE again sued the PRBoA Acting Chair at the Office of the Ombudsman, which was already twice dismissed by the Office of the Ombudsman.

 In January 2012, the Court of Appeals ruled in favor of the PICE in the 2005 case it filed vs. the DPWH Secretary, with the UAP as Intervenor; UAP appealed the decision at the Supreme Court.
 In 2014 and 2015, Congress started hearing the new bills filed by both the architects and civil engineers.
 Based on the initial reading of the bills, the architects mainly seek to restore the portions of architectural practice (including limited structural design) lost through past legislation and to define the practice consistent with worldwide practices.

 The suspended implementation of RA 9266 was deplored by the former President of the Philippine Senate, Aquilino Pimentel Jr., who states that it hampers effort to build public structures that is distinctly Filipino.